Lightstreamer/Lightstreamer-kafka-connector/README.md

 | `DISTINCT`                   | _DISTINCT_                                | Up to [`item.snapshot.distinct.length`](#itemsnapshotdistinctlength) events |
 | `COMMAND`                    | _COMMAND_                                 | All rows currently in the per-item table                                    |

-**Snapshot correctness.** For the snapshot to be exact, **each Kafka record key must map deterministically to a well-defined snapshot entry per matched item**: the item entry itself in _MERGE_, an entry of the per-item FIFO in _DISTINCT_, a row inside the item's table in _COMMAND_ (where rows are addressed by `field.key`).
+**Snapshot correctness.** For the snapshot to be exact, **each Kafka record key must map deterministically to a well-defined snapshot entry per matched item**, where the entry is:

+- the item entry itself in _MERGE_;
+- an entry of the per-item FIFO in _DISTINCT_;
+- a row inside the item's table in _COMMAND_ (rows are addressed by `field.key`).

 When one record fans out to multiple items (multiple templates, or `template1,template2` in `map.X.to`), each item receives its own entry under the same rule.
 When that mapping holds, the snapshot a late subscriber receives is exactly what Kafka still retains on disk.
 The per-_Mode_ sections below spell out the **extraction layout** and **topic settings** that achieve that mapping for each Mode, together with the runtime behavior of less suitable configurations.

 ### MERGE Snapshot